PennyHow/PyTrx/docs/source/Links.rst

 We are happy for others to use and adapt PyTrx for their own processing needs.
 If used, please cite the following key publication and Digital Object Identifier:

 **How et al. (2020) PyTrx: a Python-based monoscopic terrestrial photogrammetry toolset for glaciology.
-Frontiers in Earth Science, accepted, doi:10.3389/feart.2020.00021**
+Frontiers in Earth Science 8:21, doi:10.3389/feart.2020.00021**

 PyTrx has been used in the following publications.
 In addition to the publication above, please cite any that are applicable where possible: